HAZARD ANALYSIS TEMPLATE

 To help you understand this topic on hazard analysis more, here are some of the most commonly asked questions.

-What is hazard analysis used for?
+What is an activity hazard analysis used for?

 Hazard analysis is a procedure used by the food industry to identify and evaluate potential food safety hazards and use the information as a basis for establishing preventive and corrective measures.